aridjayarecipes/cutesrecipes.web.app/content/post/1943-simple-way-to-make-ultimate-brussels-sprouts.md

 1. Get  Cumin

 This slurpable cream of Brussels Sprouts soup tastes nutty and creamy even without dairy.
 This Brussels sprouts and sweet potato hash substitutes the traditional meat and spuds for spiced veggies.
 We love Brussels sprouts prepared every which way—roasted, sautéed, fried, shaved, and so much more.
-Whichever method you choose, they&#39;re a great building block for a delicious side or main dish.
+Whichever method you choose, they're a great building block for a delicious side or main dish.

 <!--inarticleads2-->